There may be times when you want to run a VPN on WSL – is it even possible? Should you do it? Answers are here

 Setting Up A VPN On WSL

 If you have a variety of VULTR servers or equivalent with some spare capacity in the countries you want to appear to be originating from, then you can add an OpenVPN server service fairly easily to one or all of them, which will of course save you the cost of a third party VPN provider and you’ll know what data is being kept about you.
 But you’ll need to be pretty accomplished with Linux servers and setting up OpenVPN for this one to work.
 Setting up the OpenVPN server isn’t too difficult and I’ll be writing an article shortly about that.
 But the Port Forwarding option isn’t going to be anywhere near as easy.
 And you won’t have the variety of different countries to choose to connect to – just the ones where your VULTR server is hosted.

-If you’re wanting to expose your WSL services onto the Internet, PureVPN was one of the only VPN Providers I found that actually allows port forwarding to make this easy.
+If you’re wanting to expose your WSL services onto the Internet, PureVPN and PrivateInternetAccess were some of the only VPN Providers I found that actually allows port forwarding to make this easy.
 Perhaps the others do it and don’t advertise it though?
 But using PureVPN’s port forwarding made exposing my chosen WSL services to the internet really easy.

 Set Up SystemD Genie